annwyl21/FilmFlixRestAPI/README.md

 - can handle user-input mistakes
 - has a logging output which logs when CRUD operations are performed
 - string formatting for command line results

+**Data Integrity Considerations for the Database:**

+1. **Rating Field**:
+    - The categorisation of the 'rating' field has been standardized based on a predefined list from the database: [G, PG, 12A, 15, R].
+    - Measures have been implemented to ensure consistency by restricting user input to the aforementioned standardized list.

+2. **Genre Field**:
+    - The 'genre' field is designed with adaptability in mind.
+An initial list of genres is presented to users as a guideline.
+    - Users have the liberty to introduce new genres.
+Any addition of new genres triggers a logging mechanism, serving as an added layer of data integrity verification.

+I would engage in a collaborative discussion with the client to ascertain tailored needs, which would inform strategy for encoding these fields.
+This document showcases both a rigid and a malleable approach to data handling for these fields.